bspeice/speice.io/_posts/2019-09-01-binary-format-shootout.md

 1. [Cap'n Proto](https://capnproto.org/) has been around the longest, and integrates well with all the build tools
 2. [Flatbuffers](https://google.github.io/flatbuffers/) is the newest, and claims to have a simpler encoding
-3. [Simple Binary Encoding](https://github.com/real-logic/simple-binary-encoding) is being adopted by the [High-performance financial](https://www.fixtrading.org/standards/sbe/) community, but the Rust implementation is essentially unmaintained
+3. [Simple Binary Encoding](https://github.com/real-logic/simple-binary-encoding) has the simplest encoding, but the Rust implementation is essentially unmaintained

 Any one of these will satisfy the project requirements: easy to transmit over a network, reasonably fast, and support multiple languages.
 But actually picking one to build a system on is intimidating; it's impossible